stoplightio/spectral/docs/reference/openapi-rules.md

 **Recommended:** Yes

-For example, if you have a Pet object with a `name` and `petType` properties as type `string`, the examples properties type should match the schema:
+For example, if you have a Pet object with an `id` property as type `integer`, and `name` and `petType` properties as type `string`, the examples properties type should match the schema:

 ```yaml
 schemas: